SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         This command will submit a build to the cloud build service using the configuration file `cloudbuild.yaml` in the current directory.

-5. Instead of relying on manually submitting builds, we can setup the building process as continues integration such that it is triggered every time we push code to the repository.
+5. Instead of relying on manually submitting builds, we can setup the building process as continuous integration such that it is triggered every time we push code to the repository.
 This is done by setting up a [trigger](https://cloud.google.com/build/docs/triggers) in the GCP console.
 From the GCP homepage, navigate to the triggers panel: